joangrigorov/uva-re-2016/Week-1/findings_effective_questions.md

-# Video interviews week 1 - interesting findings and effective questions
+# Interviews week 1 - interesting findings and effective questions

 ## Introduction
 For the first set of intereviewed about blackboard we stumbled accross students from the following specialities: